 Moa’s Ark Research was founded in 2013 by Dr Debra Wotton.
 The company is committed to maintaining the highest levels of scientific independence and integrity.

 Debra has a PhD in Ecology from University of Canterbury, where she investigated the impacts of seed disperser loss and invasive mammal seed predation and seedling herbivory on native tree regeneration.

 Debra worked as a scientist at Department of Conservation, before being awarded a FRST NZ Science and Technology Postdoctoral Fellowship based at Landcare Research.
 Her postdoctoral research investigated the causes of rarity in New Zealand native plants.

-Debra is also a Research Associate at the University of Canterbury, and serves on the New Zealand Ecological Society Council.
+Debra is also a Research Associate at the University of Canterbury.

 Originally from Wellington, Debra completed her BSc in Botany and Ecology and MSc in Ecology at Victoria University, where she investigated the role of geckos in dispersing native seeds.
 She worked as a Biosecurity Science Advisor for central government, before heading to University of Canterbury in 2004 to do a PhD with Professor Dave Kelly.
 Her PhD research found that losing our native kereru (New Zealand pigeon) would dramatically reduce regeneration of large-seeded forest trees, which depend on kereru for seed dispersal.

 Debra worked as a scientist for the Department of Conservation on a range of topics including weed ecology, ecosystem services, estimating kereru home ranges using satellite transmitters, and developing gecko monitoring tools.
 In 2010 Debra was awarded a FRST NZ Science and Technology Postdoctoral Fellowship based at Landcare Research, investigating the causes of rarity in New Zealand native plants.
 In 2013 Debra founded Moa’s Ark Research.